DylanCore13/Active-Directory-Group-Policy-and-Managing-Accounts/README.md

-When you get Account lockout duration properties, it gives you the options of how to configure the lockout during password log ins. set the settings according to this:
+When you get Account lockout duration properties, it gives you the options of how to configure the lockout during password log ins, set the settings according to this:

 - Account lockout duration: 30 min
 - Account lockout threshold: 5 vaild logon attempts